reportportal/docs/src/md/src/Analysis/AutoAnalysisOfLaunches.md

 >       * Error message;
 >       * The same numbers in the log;
 >       * and etc.

+The results are sorted by the score, in case the scores are the same, they are sorted by "start_time" field, which helps to boost the test items with closer to today dates.
+So the latest defect types will be higher in the returned by Elasticsearch results.

 The ElasticSearch returns to the service Analyzer 10 logs with the highest score for each log.
 Analyzer regroups all the results by a defect type and chooses the best representative for each defect type group, based on their scores.

 >**Note:**
-In the case of test, the item has several logs, the service Analyzer computes group defect type for each log, and the test item gets defect type with the highest score.
+In the case the test item has several logs, the best representative for a defect type group will become the log with the highest score among all logs.

 #### How Auto-analysis makes decisions for candidates, returned by Elasticsearch

+The ElasticSearch returns to the service Analyzer 10 logs with the highest score for each query and all these candidates will be processed further by the ML model.
+Analyzer regroups all the results by a defect type and chooses the best representative for each defect type group, based on their scores.

+The ML model is an XGBoost model which features (about 30 features) represent different statistics about the test item, log message texts, launch info and etc, for example:
+* the percent of selected test items with the following defect type
+* max/min/mean scores for the following defect type
+* cosine similarity between vectors, representing error message/stacktrace/the whole message/urls/paths and other text fields
+* whether it has the same unique id, from the same launch
+* the probability for being of a specific defect type given by the Random Forest Classifier trained on Tf-Idf vectors

+The model gives a probability for each defect type group, and we choose the defect type group with the highest probability and the probability should be >= 50%.

-A defect comment and a link to BTS of the item with the highest score from this group come to the analyzed item.
+A defect comment and a link to BTS of the best representative from this group come to the analyzed item.

+The Auto-analysis model is retrained for the project and this information can be found in the section "How models are retrained" below.

 So this is how Auto-Analysis works and defines the most relevant defect type on the base of the previous investigations.
 We give an ability to our users to configure auto-analysis manually.